Skip to content

 Exercise 3: const in Practice

-Write a function that takes a string and counts the occurrences of a specific character.
+Write a function that accepts a string and counts the occurrences of a specific character.
 Use const correctly in the function signature:

 c